mtitus83/MMM-Starlight/README.md

-# MMM-Starlight
+# MMM-SunSigns

-A MagicMirror² module that displays horoscopes for specified zodiac signs for various time period.
+A MagicMirror² module that displays horoscopes for specified zodiac signs for various time periods.

+# Rebranding

+** Pleae make sure to update your config's module name to MMM-SunSigns to maintain compatibility **

 ## Disclaimer